emanuelbento/arco-components/README.md

 ---

+### Cursor Trail
+An image trail that follows the cursor.
+Images spawn continuously and fade out smoothly, with random rotation for a natural feel.

+**Files**
+- `cursor-trail.html` — HTML structure
+- `cursor-trail.css` — Styles
+- `cursor-trail.js` — Animation logic

+**Dependencies**
+- GSAP 3.15

+---

 ## Usage

-1. Add GSAP and ScrollTrigger to your `<head>`
+1. Add GSAP to your `<head>`
 2. Copy the HTML structure into your page
 3. Link the CSS and JS files
-4. Replace images and labels with your own content
+4. Replace images and content with your own

 ---